juliannatruitt/flowershop_ase220/floreality_documentation.md

 **Abstract:**

-Florality is a small flower shop, providing customers with a great selection of fabulous bouquets.
-Since sales and stock keep increasing, Florality wants to implement a way to store their inventory online and a way for store management to add new bouquets to the inventory, remove bouquet, changes details on the bouquets, and more.
-Our team has dedicated efforts to create a visually appealing and efficient solution for Florality, ensuring that the less tech-savvy management can easily navigate and utilize the user friendly website without much hassle.
+Floreality is a small flower shop, providing customers with a great selection of fabulous bouquets.
+Since sales and stock keep increasing, Floreality wants to implement a way to store their inventory online and a way for store management to add new bouquets to the inventory, remove bouquet, changes details on the bouquets, and more.
+Our team has dedicated efforts to create a visually appealing and efficient solution for Floreality, ensuring that the less tech-savvy management can easily navigate and utilize the user friendly website without much hassle.

 **Proposed Solution:**